-Honestly, I have so much to say about mental health and counselling so a Q&A felt like a good place to start.
+I have so much to say about mental health and counselling, so a Q&A felt like a good place to start.
 I hope you’re ready for a hefty old read!
-We all have mental health and reflecting on my experience I don’t think there’s anything more important than taking care of it.
+We all have mental health, and I don’t think there’s anything more important than taking care of it.
 I really wanted to write this and share how I felt having talking therapy and what it’s really like.
-I asked on Instagram what would be useful for me to cover so I’m going to work my way through the Q’s and try not to waffle too much!
+I asked on Instagram what would be useful for me to cover so I’m going to work my way through the Q’s and try not to waffle too much.

 One quick thing, this is going to be a positive post.
-I’m still working on my mental health, and something I didn’t really think about is how much work I would have to put in after having therapy, but, it’s really changing my life for the better and it’s been amazing to find what actually brings me joy in life!
+I’m still working on my mental health, and something I didn’t really think about is how much work I would have to put in after having therapy.
+Having said that, it’s really changing my life for the better, it’s been amazing to find what actually brings me joy in life!
+Anyway, onto the questions, a bit about talking therapy and my experience of what actually happens…

 How did you know you needed therapy?

-Similar to the previous question, but for me it was over a month of having really negative thoughts, both from the past and thinking about things that could happen in the future.
-I noticed it really started to impact my mood, relationships with people around me and I honestly just felt like I couldn’t control it or see the good in anything (which is the complete opposite of how I usually am).
-To put it simply I just felt low and I really wanted to change that.
+I just felt low and I really wanted to change that.
+I was continually experiencing negative thoughts, both from the past and thinking about things that could happen in the future.
+I noticed it really started to impact my mood, relationships with people around me and just felt like I couldn’t see the good in anything (which is the complete opposite of how I usually am).

 How do you have the initial conversation with a GP?